fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 2
 White played its first move, selected an Archbishop.
+This is the beginning of the piece selection phase.
 `1. j9i9 or Aj9i9 or Ai9`

 ![board2](https://i.imgur.com/K7DFnxo.png)